sprucelabsai/sprucebot-skills-kit/docs/server.md

 ### Sync with Shopify
 **Difficulty level**: Medium

-***Description***: This scenario will assume we want to sync with Shopify, though it could be any API.
-We won't write all the logic, but will demo a `listener`, `utility`, `service`, `middleware` and `controller` to demonstrate how they all communicate.
+***Description***: We want to sync with Shopify, though it could be any API.
+We won't write all the logic, but will generate a `listener`, `utility`, `service`, `middleware` and `controller` to demonstrate how they all communicate.
 Lets sync the guest every time they visit, but also give an owner a way to manually sync them.
-We'll be acting as a Shared App through Shopify.

 ***Required reading***:
 * [User](user.md)